 MATCH REPORT – SECOND HALF

 The opening effort of the second half came just a minute after the restart, and it would fall to the home side.
-A superb run down the right hand side by their winger John Edmunds allowed him to square the ball across the box to #8 who was unmarked and rapidly advancing into the box.
+A superb run down the right-hand side by their winger John Edmunds allowed him to square the ball across the box to #8 who was unmarked and rapidly advancing into the box.
 The ball was slotted perfectly into his path and he unleashed a goal-bound low shot from 12 yards out, but somehow a Llanllyfni defender managed to throw himself at the shot thus successfully blocking the effort.
 It would seem that block had boosted Llanllyfni’s resolve as they started gaining control of the game whilst committing more players to the waves of attack.

 With Halkyn determined to hold onto their lead, they were content to try and soak up the Llanllyfni attacks whilst catching their opponents on the counter.
 One such counter was almost fruitful for the home side when a darting attack from their right winger #7 created problems for the Llanllyfni backline.
-A superb jinking run from #7, complimented with a cheeky nutmeg of the right back to ghost past the challenge, opened up enough space for the midfielder to square the ball to #8 who was waiting in a central position on the edge of the penalty area.
+A superb jinking run from #7, complemented with a cheeky nutmeg of the right back to ghost past the challenge, opened up enough space for the midfielder to square the ball to #8 who was waiting in a central position on the edge of the penalty area.
 The attacking midfielder managed to flick up the pass to tee up a volley attempted, and although the setup for the shot was perfect, the resulting shot alas was not so clean-cut with the effort sailing over the crossbar.

 The visitors would continue to pressurise the Halkyn defence as the momentum of the game was strongly in their favour at this point in the half.
-A couple of quick-fire goal scoring opportunities for Llanllyfni went begging when firstly their #8 Neil Thomas produced some tidy movement in the box to break clear of his marker for just enough time to launch a shot on goal.
+A couple of quick-fire goal-scoring opportunities for Llanllyfni went begging when firstly their #8 Neil Thomas produced some tidy movement in the box to break clear of his marker for just enough time to launch a shot on goal.
 It would take an instinctive block by the goalkeeper’s legs to keep the low effort out of the net.
 A minute later and a long, route one ball from the centre back #5 went right over the Halkyn defence and managed to spot David Parry who brought the ball down before firing on goal.
 Again the home keeper was equal to the Llanllyfni captain’s attempt by comfortably palming away the effort.
 It was starting to look as if the visitors might be having “one of those days” by not converting their many chances, and that perhaps Halkyn’s luck was in!

 Halkyn United 2 – 1 CPD Llanllyfni

 Llanllyfni’s tails were now up and they wouldn’t have to wait long to change the game once again when on the 80th minute, the equaliser arrived!
 A long cross was directed to #8 Neil Thomas on the right edge of the penalty box, who managed to both gather the pass and barge the challenging Halkyn defender off the ball.
 Using the space created by the stumbling defender, and spotting the keeper venturing towards him, Thomas superbly lobbed the keeper from an incredibly tight angle.
-Now I’m not sure whether he managed to get the ball over the line during the lob just inside the right post, or the covering full back #3 scored an own goal when attempting to intercept the lob and head it clear.
+Now I’m not sure whether he managed to get the ball over the line during the lob just inside the right post, or the covering full-back #3 scored an own goal when attempting to intercept the lob and head it clear.
 Either way, the ball ended up in the back of the net and the visitors had pulled level!!

 Halkyn United 2 – 2 CPD Llanllyfni

 With Halkyn still reeling after letting a two-goal advantage slip away so quickly, things would get a lot worse for the Pant Newydd men when they conceded a third goal just two minutes after conceding their second.
 Once again Llanllyfni employed the long ball from the back towards Neil Thomas positioned in the middle of the Halkyn half.
 Spotting the run of #10 Gavin Davies, he perfectly timed a cutting pass towards the runner, who had beaten the offside trap set by the Halkyn defence.
 In the one-on-one scenario, Davies sent the onrushing goalkeeper the wrong way through a cheeky dummy and coolly slotted the ball into the bottom corner of the net.
-An incredible come back from the men from Gwynedd!
+An incredible comeback from the men from Gwynedd!

 Halkyn United 2 – 3 CPD Llanllyfni